kadishmal/cubrid-cookbook/README.md

 3. Extract it to */opt/cubrid*.
 4. Remove the downloaded archive.
 5. Setup the startup script for a user to auto set environmental variables when the user logs in to the system.
-5. Start CUBRID Service.
+6. Start CUBRID Service.

 ### CUBRID demodb database

-If you want to install CUBRID demodb database, use **demodb** recipe.
-This recipe depends on the **cubrid::default** recipe.
+If you want to install CUBRID [demodb](http://www.cubrid.org/wiki_tutorials/entry/getting-started-with-demodb-cubrid-demo-database) database, use **demodb** recipe.
+This recipe depends on **cubrid::default** recipe.

 ```
 chef.add_recipe "cubrid::demodb"